The Cheapest Car Insurance Companies & Quotes (May 2022)

 To help you figure out whether or not to switch car insurance, MoneyGeek analyzed dozens of insurance companies across hundreds of cities to see which companies offer the lowest premiums.
-In addition, we examined data by driver type to help determine which company may be the best fit for your needs.
-For these initial recommendations, the companies represented here are available in at least 29 states.
+And we update the rates each month so you can get a sense for the cheapest options right now.
 While they may not offer the cheapest car insurance rates for everyone, they will offer the best deal for many drivers.

 Cheapest Car Insurance Companies by State